oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/ccc-theme-1-using-the-skin-as-a-medium-of-communication.md

   impaired?
 weight: 1
 ---
-## CCC Theme 1: Using the Skin as a Medium of Communication
+## Cross-Cutting Challenge Theme 1: Using the Skin as a Medium of Communication

 **Organizers:** Lynette Jones (Massachusetts Institute of Technology), Hong Z. Tan (Purdue University), Charlotte M. Reed (Massachusetts Institute of Technology)